nemec/clipr/migration-to-2.0.md

 * The fluent parser has been completed.
 The syntax has been simplified and is slightly different from the alpha version.
 See the README for examples.
+* The `LocalizeAttribute` was moved from the namespace `clipr.Attributes` to `clipr`.
+* Removed the property `clipr.Core.IParser.OptionsType` as it was not being used by any consumer of the public interface.
+Inside the `clipr.Core.ParserConfig` derived class, you can find the old property at `clipr.Core.ParserConfig.RootMetadata.RootOptionType`.